High Powered Representation & Personalized Service

 One way that an Attorney is useful is for negotiations.
 An experienced Georgia Criminal Defense Attorney knows what a prosecutor and judge are willing to agree to.
 They can be creative based on your case in working out a deal for reduction of criminal charges in return for community service, alcohol or drug treatment programs, anger management, or other options.

 If negotiations fail and a plea agreement cannot be reached, then the case must move to trial.
 Going to trial can be terrifying to some defendants, and it is confusing to know how to proceed.
 An experienced trial Attorney is vital to your case.
 The key word there is experienced.
 There are many attorneys that do not like going to trial and will try anything to avoid it even if it is in your best interest.
 By fighting criminal cases in court, Attorneys can challenge the prosecution or their evidence against you by filing motions to suppress on the grounds of an illegal search, or for any other reason.
-Lawyers can question the witnesses the prosecution seeks to introduce and offer alternate theories for the situation.
-Furthermore, Attorneys can challenge the assumptions police officers made during the arrest and question how carefully they followed required police procedures.
+Georgia Criminal Lawyers can question the witnesses the prosecution seeks to introduce and offer alternate theories for the situation.
+Furthermore, a Georgia Criminal Attorney can challenge the assumptions police officers made during the arrest and question how carefully they followed required police procedures.

 How do I Select a Criminal Defense Lawyer in Georgia?